Jet-Set Bohemian: Craft Cafe Hopping Through MelbournePhoto courtesy of Industry Beans' Facebook page Travel Features Jet-Set

 A jet-set lifestyle doesn’t have to be all private planes and decadent digs.
 In our Jet-Set Bohemian series, we blend the best of high and low for just the right balance … enticing everyone from backpackers to luxury boutique hotel lovers to come along for the ride.

-after Christmas while browsing through Boxing Day sales at a shop in Melbourne’s city center, I casually asked the sales associate where I could get a good cold brew nearby.
+A few days after Christmas while browsing through Boxing Day sales at a shop in Melbourne’s city center, I casually asked the sales associate where I could get a good cold brew nearby.
 Not only was it already late in the afternoon, that time when most cafes seem to shut their doors, it was also height of holiday season (and Australian summer) and every coffee shop and restaurant in town seemed to be closed until after the new year.

 “I’m new to Melbourne, but my colleague’s boyfriend owns a café nearby and may have a few ideas,” the sales associate replies.
 He came back over a few minutes later and handed me the shop’s orange business card with the names of four cafes listed on front.
 The first name: Cup of Truth.
 “Her boyfriend and my manager both swear by this place,” he says.
 “It’s just around the corner down in the subway and mostly does takeaway, but it’s really supposed to be the best.”

 Brewing local roaster Axil’s beans and serving up specialty coffee like cold drip, this place would’ve been perfect if only it had been open.
 I looked at the next name on the scavenger hunt-style list and set off down Flinders Lane to a nondescript spot that would be easy to walk past, if you didn’t notice the line leading out the door.
 I snagged a seat at Dukes’s counter and ordered a cold brew that was every bit as legendary as locals made it out to be.